 Though Google aims to be transformative in everything it does, there is talk that they’ve taken a step back with this strategy.
 Frankly, Google is smart enough to understand that people won’t jump out of their seats with excitement, put their keys down and let a computer drive them everywhere.
 Self-driving cars in general have a long road ahead of them.
 They face myriad challenges not only technical and legal but also social and psychological.

 Taking these challenges into account, they shifted and decided to start small.
-First, they started by testing it with their own employees for about a year.
+First, they started by testing it with their own employees for about a year using proper car dealership lighting to ensure their safety.
 The next step is to use them in and around San Francisco for very specific functions.

 The driving question here is: Where can we make the most initial impact in the least amount of time?